 It’s important to be aware that, while you can apply in any language, Deutsche Rentenversicherung replies only in formal German.
 So, depending on your level of German, this can make the process more difficult.

-Many foreigners find it difficult to communicate with Deutsche Rentenversicherung, because of the language barrier, the distance or the bureaucracy.
+Many non-German nationals find it difficult to communicate with Deutsche Rentenversicherung, due to the language barrier and an unfamiliarity with the refund application process.

 If you find the prospect of applying for your German Pension Refund to be daunting, Taxback.com can help you.

 We take the stress out of applying for your German Pension refund.